-Awards Available Under the Plan
+Awards Available Under the Omnibus Plan

-Benefits under the Plan ("Benefits") may be granted, awarded or paid in any one or a combination of stock options, stock appreciation rights, restricted stock awards, restricted stock units, cash-settled restricted stock units, performance stock awards, performance stock unit awards, and dividend equivalent awards.
-The aggregate number of shares of the Corporation's common stock reserved for issuance under the Plan is 715,000 shares, which may be authorized and unissued shares or shares reacquired by the Corporation in the open market or a combination of both.
+Benefits under the Omnibus Plan ("Benefits") may be granted, awarded or paid in any one or a combination of stock options, stock appreciation rights, restricted stock awards, restricted stock units, cash-settled restricted stock units, performance stock awards, performance stock unit awards, performance unit awards, and dividend equivalent awards.
+The aggregate number of shares of the Corporation's common stock reserved for issuance under the Omnibus Plan is 1,636,550 shares, which consists of the previously-approved 715,000 shares of common stock reserved for issuance under the 2021 Plan prior to this amendment and restatement (of which no shares remain available for issuance); 521,550 shares of common stock that remain available for issuance under the 2020 Directors' Plan; and 400,000 newly authorized shares of common stock.
+Shares issued under the Omnibus Plan which may be authorized and unissued shares or shares reacquired by the Corporation in the open market or a combination of both.
 The aggregate amount is subject to proportionate adjustments for stock dividends, stock splits and similar changes.
+Shares available for issuance under the Omnibus Plan may be used to satisfy awards made under the Omnibus Plan prior to the date of the Omnibus Plan's amendment and restatement.

 Stock Options.
 Stock options consist of options (either incentive stock options or non-qualified stock options) to purchase shares of the Corporation's common stock.
-The Committee establishes the time(s) at which options may be exercised and whether all of the options may be exercisable at one time or in increments over time.
-The option price or procedure for setting the option price is set by the Committee at the time of granting of an option.
-The purchase price of option shares may be paid in cash, common stock of the Corporation, a combination of both, or such other legal and appropriate forms or means as the Committee may determine.
+The Administrator establishes the time(s) at which options may be exercised and whether all of the options may be exercisable at one time or in increments over time.
+The option price or procedure for setting the option price is set by the Administrator at the time of granting of an option.
+The purchase price of option shares may be paid in cash, common stock of the Corporation, a combination of both, or such other legal and appropriate forms or means as the Administrator may determine.

 A maximum of 100,000 options may be granted to a participant during any fiscal year.
 In the event of stock dividends, splits and similar capital changes, the Plan provides for appropriate adjustments in the number and option prices of shares subject to outstanding options.